m-philipp/s-zig/README.md

 #Serial ZigBee Interface:

-This Repo enables the [Arduino-firmware](https://github.com/pscholl/Arduino) running on ATmega 32u4 in the JNode to use the Jennics ZigBee-Radio.
+This Code enables the [Arduino-firmware](https://github.com/pscholl/Arduino) running on ATmega 32u4 in the JNode to use the Jennics ZigBee-Radio, via the Arduino Ethernet Library.

 **TODO:**